-Curriculum Outcomes Outcome Relevance 6-E7 Quadrilaterals: sort by attributes sort concretely by angles 6-E8 Diagonal Properties: generalize generalize about diagonals for a rhombus: the diagonals are perpendicular to each other and bisect each other, form four congruent right triangles, and are its two lines of reflective symmetry generalize about diagonals for a parallelogram: the diagonals bisect each other and form two pairs of congruent triangles generalize about diagonals for a kite: the diagonals are perpendicular and form two pairs of congruent right triangles; one of the diagonals is bisected, and the Outcome Relevance The study of geometry focuses on the exploration of properties of shapes.
-Now that students are familiar with the measurement of angles and the bisection of angles and lines, they can use these properties to compare shapes. other diagonal is a line of reflective symmetry • understand that there are no special properties of the diagonals of a general trapezoid
+Curriculum Outcomes Outcome Relevance 6-E7 Quadrilaterals: sort by attributes The study of geometry sort concretely by angles 6-E8 Diagonal Properties: generalize generalize about diagonals for a rhombus: the diagonals are perpendicular to each other and bisect each other, form four congruent right triangles, and are its two lines of reflective symmetry generalize about diagonals for a parallelogram: the diagonals bisect each other and form two pairs of congruent triangles generalize about diagonals for a kite: the diagonals are perpendicular and form two pairs of congruent right triangles; one of the diagonals is bisected, and the other diagonal is a line of reflective symmetry understand that there are no special properties of the diagonals of a general tranezoid focuses on the exploration of properties of shapes.
+Now that students are familiar with the measurement of angles and the bisection of angles and lines, they can use these properties to compare shapes.

-Pacing Materials Prerequisites 1.5 h • Sorting • familiarity with quadrilaterals and some of the properties of the diagonals Quadrilaterals (BLM) of rectangles (optional) measuring angles with a protractor • Scissors • identifying and creating lines of symmetry, angle bisectors, line bisectors, • Rulers and perpendicular bisectors • Protractors or Paper • classifying triangles by angle and by side length Protractors (BLM)
+Pacing Materials Prerequisites 1.5 h Sorting Quadrilaterals (BLM) (optional) Scissors Rulers Protractors or Paper Protractors (BLM) familiarity with quadrilaterals and some of the properties of the diagonals of rectangles measuring angles with a protractor identifying and creating lines of symmetry, angle bisectors, line bisectors, and perpendicular bisectors classifying triangles by angle and by side length

-- Work through the introduction (in white) with the students.
+• Work through the introduction (in white) with the students.
 Tell them that they will be investigating properties of the diagonals of different quadrilaterals.
-Point out that there are two different examples of each type of quadrilateral, except for the square and the rectangle, which they studied in Class V. - Have students work in pairs or in small groups.
-Distribute scissors and a copy of Sorting Quadrilaterals (BLM) (or have students trace the quadrilaterals in the text). - Discuss part B with the students to make sure they know what to do. - Make sure students refer only to quadrilaterals in their answer to part C.

-While you observe students at work, you might ask questions such as the following:

-- How did you decide whether the diagonals were line bisectors or angle bisectors?
+Point out that there are two different examples of each type of quadrilateral, except for the square and the rectangle, which they studied in Class V.

+- Have students work in pairs or in small groups.
+Distribute scissors and a copy of Sorting Quadrilaterals (BLM) (or have students trace the quadrilaterals in the text). - Discuss part B with the students to make sure they know what to do. - Make sure students refer only to quadrilaterals in their answer to part C. - While you observe students at work, you might ask questions such as the following: - How did you decide whether the diagonals were line bisectors or angle bisectors?
 (I measured with a protractor to see if they were the same.) - How did you know the triangles were right triangles?
 (I knew the diagonals were perpendicular to each other, so the triangles had to be right triangles.) - What aspect of the quadrilaterals do you think determines the answers?
 (I think it depends on whether the sides are parallel or congruent because that is what tells you what kind of quadrilateral it is.) - Do you think that your answers will be the same for other examples of these types of quadrilaterals?
 (Yes.)